Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Central and dynamically central syndetic sets

 \begin{definition} A set $A \subseteq \N$ is a \emph{central syndetic} if it is a member of a syndetic, idempotent filter on $\N$. \end{definition}

-Canonical examples of central syndetic sets are provided by dynamically central syndetic sets: return time sets $R(x,U)$ where $(X,T)$ is a minimal system, $x \in X$, and $U \subseteq X$ is an open neighborhood of $x$.
-That sets of this form are central syndetic is proven in the ``only if'' direction of \cref{thm_dcs_iff_cs} below.
-The ``if'' direction of that theorem shows that these are essentially the only examples of central syndetic sets.

-Let us inject a brief historical remark to motivate the nomenclature.
-The family of central sets was described first by Furstenberg \cite[Def.
-8.3]{furstenberg_book_1981}.
-It was shown by Bergelson and Hindman \cite{bergelson_hindman_1990} that a subset of $\N$ is central if and only if it is a member of an idempotent ultrafilter on $\N$.
-To discuss these two families separately, it has become customary (see, eg., \cite[Sec.
-19.3]{hindman_strauss_book_2012}) to call Furstenberg's sets ``dynamically central'' and members of idempotent ultrafilters ``central.''
+Let us inject a historical remark to motivate the nomenclature.
+Central sets -- described first by Furstenberg \cite[Def.
+8.3]{furstenberg_book_1981} in a dynamical context -- have since been characterized as members of minimal, idempotent ultrafilters \cite{bergelson_hindman_1990,glasner_1980,shi_yang_1996}.
+To discuss the dynamical and combinatorial families separately, it has become customary (see, eg., \cite[Sec.
+19.3]{hindman_strauss_book_2012}) to call Furstenberg's sets ``dynamically central'' and members of minimal, idempotent ultrafilters ``central.''
 We take a similar approach here: ``dynamically central syndetic'' sets are defined dynamically as above, while ``central syndetic'' sets are defined combinatorially as members of syndetic, idempotent filters.
 We will demonstrate in \cref{thm_dcs_iff_cs} that these families are the same.